google/auction-insights-visualization/README.md

 # Auction Insights - Visualization

-__Visualize auction insights data over time, broken down by domain, directly in Data Studio.__
+__Visualize auction insights data over time, broken down by domain, with filtering, directly in Data Studio.__

 ![Example time-series](docs/result.png)

-If you ever tried to visualize auction insights in Data Studio, you might have noticed that it's not possible to create a time series chart of auction insights metrics (impression share, outranking share, ...) broken down by domain.
+If you ever tried to visualize auction insights in Data Studio, you might have noticed that time series charts of auction insights metrics (impression share, outranking share, ...), broken down by domain, throw an error when you apply a filter.
-This project aims to remedy that by providing a [community visualization](https://developers.google.com/datastudio/visualization) that does exactly that.
+This project aims to remedy that by providing a [community visualization](https://developers.google.com/datastudio/visualization) that keeps working and that you can use as a drop-in replacement for the standard time series.

 ## Setup